-Martin Prozesky has written a book which is different from his other more academic books.
+Martin Prozesky has written a book which is different from his other more academic tomes.
 It is a novel.
-Or is it a travel book, because there are lyrical descriptions of the Eastern Cape which made me want to revisit places which I once knew quite well?
+Or is it a volume on travel, because there are lyrical descriptions of the Southern Cape which made me want to revisit places which I once knew quite well?
 Or is it a theological treatise?

-If it is like a university then there must be freedom of speech and permission to follow what the researcher sees as truth, whatever that truth may be.
+If it is like a university then there must be freedom of speech and permission to follow what the researcher sees as truth, whatever that may be.
 This is, however, an Anglican seminary.
-Should it not therefore reflect what Anglicans see as the truth?
+Should it not therefore reflect what religious people see as the truth?

 "Warring Souls is for those mature Believers who are able to contemplate and consider ideas that may be at variance with their own."

 - Bernard Preston

 So Warring Souls is a novel, but one based on wide knowledge of the varieties of Christian belief, and although Sarah is the heroine of the story Prozesky reflects all these shades with accuracy and fairness.
 Though there is one “villain” who seems to have an eye on the money, the others are all of them seeking to be faithful to the truth.
 Yet they don’t agree on the truth.